Understanding the Role of Palliative Care

 The American Academy of Hospice and Palliative Medicine’s Role

-The American Academy of Hospice and Palliative Medicine (AAHPM) is pivotal in advancing palliative care.
+The American Academy of Hospice and Palliative Medicine (AAHPM) plays a pivotal role in advancing palliative care.
 As a professional organization, it provides resources, education, and advocacy to enhance the practice of hospice and palliative medicine.

 AAHPM also fosters research and innovation in palliative care, promoting evidence-based practices.
-It sets palliative care delivery standards, ensuring patients receive high-quality, compassionate care.
+It sets standards for palliative care delivery, ensuring that patients receive high-quality, compassionate care.
 Through its efforts, AAHPM contributes significantly to the growth and recognition of palliative care as a specialized field of medicine.

 Global Perspectives and Cultural Sensitivity in Palliative Care